Sri Krishna: I am the author of Vedanta, from Me comes Knowledge, Bhagavad Gita 15.15

 2. The focus of this version is based mainly on Karma Yoga, the most accessible path for all humanity, the path of selfless action, of work for the good of humanity

 3. Gandhi recognized that the strategy of his non-violent struggle to achieve independence from the British Empire, the largest Ahimsa movement in human history, was based mainly on this version of the Bhagavad Gita.
 Later, this model of Gandhi, based on the Bhagavad Gita, influenced the peaceful independence of many of the English colonies in Africa and Asia.
-In some way this version of the Bhagavad Gita has outlined, to a greater or lesser extent, our current world
+In some way this version of the Bhagavad Gita has outlined, to a greater or lesser extent, our current World

 Bhagavad Gita Book (Yoga of Wisdom, Gandhi, Sivananda) Pedro Nonell